 BRYAN, Tex.
-(KBTX) - Lester Banks loves to serve, and he does so everyday within the hallways of Bryan High.
+(KBTX) - Lester Banks loves to serve, and he does so every day within the hallways of Bryan High School.

 He does a little bit of everything, serving as campus monitor, and even traffic coordinator.
-Banks graduated from Bryan in 1984, but didn't really have a career path in mind.
+Banks graduated from Bryan in 1984 but didn't have a career path in mind.